-Written by Adarian Barr
+Written by Adrian Barr

 Edited by Alysson Bodenbach

 Speed seems to be a common component in an athlete’s repertoire.
 Speed is what gives one athlete an edge over another.
-It is what propels them from point a” to point “b.”
+It is what propels them from point A” to point “b.”
 It is essential for almost every sport, but the question remains: How is speed produced, and how can I run faster?
 One of the answers lies in the position of the foot when making contact with the ground.

 There is no secret to speed.
-The answers have been laid out for years, but oftentimes it is more complicated than it really needs to be.
+The answers have been laid out for years, but oftentimes it is more complicated than it needs to be.
 Let us start with force production.
 To get from point “a” to point “b,” something will need to propel you.
 More than likely, a combination of your hips and legs will be the main source of force, but your brain will come up with whatever combination it feels is most efficient.
 Once you’ve figured out how to produce the force, you need to learn how to apply it.

 The foot becomes a significant factor when determining the efficiency of the force application.
 Pronation from the outside of the foot, the heel, and the ball of the foot, back to supination towards the fifth metatarsal is essential for producing the greatest amount of forced overtime.
 This means that as your foot approaches the ground, it should be supinated to prepare for pronation upon ground contact.
 By doing so, your foot can cover a greater amount of surface area, allowing for greater force application.